Deuchnord/Deuchnord/README.md

 On my free time, I create and maintain:

 - [Kosmorro](https://kosmorro.space), an astronomy software that helps you to prepare your observation nights
+- [f2ap](https://github.com/Deuchnord/f2ap), a server application to connect your website to [the Fediverse](https://fediverse.party) thanks to your RSS/Atom feed.
 - [Twason](https://github.com/Deuchnord/twason), a Twitch chatbot that you configure with a JSON file
 - [`checksitemap`](https://github.com/Deuchnord/checksitemap), a simple program to validate a website sitemap
 - [Aurornis](https://github.com/Deuchnord/Aurornis), a Python library to help testing command line software